 ⇒ CHECK OUT: 10 Steps To Match Your Resume to the Job

-So what matters when I screen resumes & cover letters?
+When I screen resumes & covers

 1. Well-organized, professional appearance